Universal equilibration dynamics of the Sachdev-Ye-Kitaev model: Conclusion and Discussion

 The Novikov--Furutsu theorem has been used extensively in the literature for the study of systems with noise of short correlation time~\cite{Montiel_etal19, Ancheyta_etal2021, Benatti_etal2012}, and equations equivalent to those derived in Sec.~\ref{s:master_eq} have been obtained to second order in perturbative noise strength \cite{Chenu_etal2017, budini_2000, budini_2001, Bourret1962, Dubkov1977}.
 In the present scenario, where noise correlation times are formally infinite and where the disordered interactions provide the dominant (because only) energy scale, there is at first sight no reason for such perturbative approaches to hold.
 Yet, the strong chaoticity of the SYK$_{4}$ model leads to a fast decorrelation, making the Bourret--Markov approximation an excellent description of the exact dynamics.

 The salient features of the universal curve occur on sizable absolute scales and very fast time scales, on the order of the mean interaction strength, and they can be extracted from the observation of local observables following a simple global quench.
-Thus, the discussed effects should be readily observable in forthcoming laboratory implementations of the SYK model, for which several proposals have recently been put forward \cite{danshita_2017, pikulin_2017, chew_2017, chen_2018, GarciaAlvarez_etal2017, bentsen_2019, WeiSedrakyan_2021}.
+Thus, the discussed effects should be readily observable in forthcoming laboratory implementations of the SYK model, for which several proposals have recently been put forward \cite{danshita_2017, pikulin_2017, chew_2017, chen_2018, GarciaAlvarez_etal2017, bentsen_2019_2, WeiSedrakyan_2021}.
 Moreover, the mapping to the purely dissipative Lindblad equation may also open new ways for simulating SYK matter using engineered open quantum dynamics.

 We hope our findings will also stimulate further theoretical investigations to obtain and understand universality in out-of-equilibrium dynamics of other quantum many-body systems.
 A topic of our immediate future investigation is, e.g., in how far the universality survives in disordered models without all-to-all connectivity.
 Further, while we have considered in this work only the SYK$_4$ model, our findings hold equally well for other SYK$_q$ models~\cite{bandyopadhyay_2021}.
 In the future, it will also be interesting to apply our master equation approach to other disordered models.
+Whilst time-independent Gaussian disorder will always yield a Gaussian decay according to our formalism, the universality (initial state independence) would depend on details of the Hamiltonian.
 In particular, in models with a clean contribution, $\hat{H}_0\neq 0$, where one can expect a complex interplay between disorder and clean dynamics, such as the many-body localization transition~\cite{nandkishore_2015, Sierant_etal2017, abanin_2019, SierantZakrzewski_2021}.
 Various mathematical extensions of the presented master equation framework are also possible, e.g., to treat non-Gaussian disorder \cite{KlyatskinTatarskii72, haenggi_1978}.
 Finally, as this framework can naturally include dephasing noise with arbitrary correlation spectrum, it permits one to estimate the interplay between dissipation due to an external environment and dephasing due to disorder averaging, which is central, e.g., for environmental assisted quantum transport \cite{Plenio_2008, Rebentrost_2009, deLeonMontiel_etal2015, Maier_etal2019}.